oracle-samples/sample-serverless-saas-erp-dataload/README.md

 - Serverless solution
 - Demonstrates how to deploy the entire solution to OCI using Terraform
-  - Specific call out showing how to deploy Oracle Cloud functions to OCI using Terraform scripts
+  - Specific call out showing how to deploy Oracle Cloud Functions to OCI using Terraform scripts
 - Storing Oracle passwords securely within the OCI vault and retrieving them using Python code
 - Reading/writing data to OCI Storage buckets
 - Sending notifications to users